quentinf00/flexlock/docs/advanced.md

 # Advanced Topics

-This section covers advanced features of Naga that provide more power and flexibility for complex workflows.
+This section covers advanced features of FlexLock that provide more power and flexibility for complex workflows.

 ## Resolvers

 Resolvers allow you to dynamically fetch information and embed it directly into your configuration.
-This is particularly useful for making your `runlock` definitions more declarative.
+This is particularly useful for making your `snapshot` definitions more declarative.

-Instead of creating the `runlock` imperatively in your Python script, you can specify the data and previous stage dependencies directly in your YAML configuration.
+Instead of creating the `snapshot` imperatively in your Python script, you can specify the data and previous stage dependencies directly in your YAML configuration.

 ### Example